 What Is an FHA 203(k) Home Loan?

-The loans are provided through HUD-approved mortgage lenders and insured by the FHA.
+The loans are provided through mortgage lenders approved by the U.S. Department of Housing and Urban Development (HUD) and insured by the FHA.
 The government is interested in rejuvenating neighborhoods and expanding homeownership opportunities.

 What Can FHA 203(k) Loans Be Used For?

 For a standard 203(k) loan, other than the cost of acquiring a property, rehabilitation may range from minor repairs (though exceeding $5,000 in worth) to virtual reconstruction.
 If a home needs a new bathroom or new siding, for example, the loan will include the projected cost of those renovations in addition to the value of the existing home.

 You could do either a remodel or a renovation with the funds, the former of which is making updates to an existing room or structure while the latter is more extensive and can include changing the function or partially the structure of a home.
 An FHA 203(k) loan, however, will not cover “luxury” upgrades like a pool, tennis court or gazebo.